 "The Director of Central Intelligence is the head of the Central Intelligence Agency and is responsible for proper performance of the Agency's functions.
 In the performance of his duties, the Director shall exercise all powers inherent in the head of a department or agency of the Government...the Director is charged with carrying out of such specific statutory functions as are set forth in appropriate legislation."

-The first Deputy Director of Administration (DDA) was appointed December 1, 1950.
-"The Deputy Director is responsible for overall support of all intelligence, operational, and related activities."
-The title changed to Deputy Director for Support (DDS) February 3, 1955.
-This division was responsible for organizational administration, review, and support of the Agency's operations.
+The first Deputy Director of Administration (DDA) was appointed December 1, 1950 to manage the "overall support of all intelligence, operational, and related activities."
+This division was responsible for organizational administration, review, and support of the Agency's operations and the official title changed to Deputy Director of Support (DDS) on February 3, 1955.

 Office of Security: "The Director of Security (DOS) is charged with the preparation of the Agency's security program and with the performance of security inspection functions..."
 Included among the responsibilities of the DOS was to "Obtain and evaluate through investigation, technical interrogation, and liaison contact with other United States agencies...Approve or Disapprove, from a security standpoint, the employment or utilization of individuals by the Agency, except certain approvals reserved for the Deputy Director (Plans)...Develop and conduct internal counterintelligence programs to detect and prevent hostile penetrations of the Agency through its employees...Furnish security advice and guidance to Agency employees."

-Allen W. Dulles (January 4, 1951-August 23, 1951): (see prior description under Director of Central Intelligence section)
+Allen W. Dulles: (see prior description under DCI section)

-Richard M. Helms (February 17, 1962-April 28, 1965): (see prior description under Director of Central Intelligence section)
+Richard M. Helms : (see prior description under DCI section)

 Counter Intelligence Staff, Special Investigations Group (CI/SIG): The Special Investigations Group "Performs the CIA investigation of any known or potential security leak in the Clandestine Services organization, whether in headquarters or in the field, from the standpoint of its effect on (1) existing operations, and (2) the cover of personnel.
 In performing this function, maintains close working relations with the Security Office, the latter being primarily concerned in such cases from Agency security rather than an operational security standpoint."